6d SCFTs, 5d Dualities and Tao Web Diagrams: 6d SU gauge theory with Nf and Na

-The integer $n$ should be chosen in such a way that all the flavors and ranks of the gauge groups of this theory should be positive.
-As long as $n$ satisfies such condition, we claim that the 5d theory with any $n$ is a good 5d description of the 6d $SU(N)$ gauge theory with $N_f = N+8$, $N_a = 1$ and with one tensor multiplet compactified on $S^1$.
-In other words, we claim that the theory with different $n$ have identical 6d UV fixed point.
-We denote this equivalence as ``distribution duality''.
-We will discuss this duality more in detail in section \ref{subsec:distribution}.
+where as the distribution parameter, the integer $n$ should be chosen in such a way that all the flavors and ranks of the gauge groups of this theory should be positive.
+With such $n$, we claim that any resulting 5d quiver gauge theory is a possible 5d description for 6d $SU(N)$ gauge theory with $N_f = N+8$, $N_a = 1$ and with one tensor multiplet compactified on $S^1$.
+In other words, the theories with different $n$ should have the identical 6d UV fixed point.
+We denote this equivalence as ``{\it distribution duality}.''
+We will discuss this distribution duality more in detail in section \ref{subsec:distribution}.

-\subsection{5d \texorpdfstring{$SU(N+1)$}{SU} gauge theory with \texorpdfstring{$N_f = N+8$}{Nf} and \texorpdfstring{$N_a = 1$}{Na}}
+\subsection{5d \texorpdfstring{$SU(N+1)$}{SU} gauge theory with \texorpdfstring{$N_f = N+7$}{Nf} and \texorpdfstring{$N_a = 1$}{Na}}

-Analogous to section \ref{subsec:sp(N+1)Nf}, we can decompose only one of the $O7^-$ plane out of the two in Figure \ref{Fig:5SUSU}.
-In this case, we obtain the brane configuration depicted in the left of Figure \ref{Fig:5dSUa}.
-After the analogous process done in Figure \ref{Fig:5dquiv}, we obtain the web diagram in the right of Figure \ref{Fig:5dSUa}.
+Analogous to section \ref{subsec:sp(N+1)Nf}, we can decompose only one $O7^-$-plane out of the two $O7^-$-planes in Figure \ref{Fig:5SUSU}.
+Suppose we resolve the upper $O7^-$-plane from \ref{Fig:5SUSU}, then we get the configuration on the left of Figure \ref{Fig:5dSUa}.
+As discussed in the previous subsection, we can take a D7-brane through to locate between ${\bf B}$ and ${\bf C}$ 7-branes, which convert the $[p,q]$ charge of the D7-brane to be ${\bf N}=[0,1]$.
+This leads to the configuration on the right of Figure \ref{Fig:5dSUa}.
 This configuration corresponds to adding the flavor branes to the one discussed in \cite{Bergman:2015dpa}.

-This diagram is interpreted as the 5d $SU(N+1)_0$ gauge theory with $N_f = N+8$ flavor and $N_a = 1$ antisymmetric tensor.
-Therefore, we conclude that 6d $SU(N)$ gauge theory with $N_f = N+8$, $N_a = 1$ and with one tensor multiplet compactified on $S^1$ is also described by 5d $SU(N+1)_0$ gauge theory with $N_f = N+7$ flavor and $N_a = 1$.
+The resulting 5d description is a 5d $SU(N+1)_0$ gauge theory with $N_f = N+7$ flavor and $N_a = 1$ antisymmetric hypermultiplet coming from the 5-brane connected to unresolved $O7^-$-plane.
+Notice that the number of fundamental hypermultiplet is reduced by one, since we used up a D7-brane to convert to a $[0,1]$ 7-brane which is essential to have a brane configuration with an antisymmetric hypermultiplet.
+Therefore, we conclude that 6d $SU(N)$ gauge theory with $N_f = N+8$, $N_a = 1$ and with one tensor multiplet compactified on $S^1$ is also described by 5d $SU(N+1)_0$ gauge theory with $N_f = N+7$ flavors and $N_a = 1$.